 eClear solutions ensure correct tax calculation

-The full-service DeClear product from eClear makes shipping from a third country to Europe easy and 100% compliant for merchants.
+The full-service ClearCustoms product from eClear makes shipping from a third country to Europe easy and 100% compliant for merchants.
 This enables online retailers to sell their goods across borders to other countries without registration, customs formalities and risks.
-DeClear includes everything from the classification of goods, to payment options, customs and tax registration.
+ClearCustoms includes everything from the classification of goods, to payment options, customs, and tax registration.